kuzanatoliy/questions/REACTJS.md

 </details>

 <details>
-  <summary>What method of the life cycle should be used to call an AJAX request?</summary>
+  <summary>What method of the life cycle is better to use for calling an AJAX request?</summary>

   There are two lifecycle methods for AJAX requests.
   First and the best is componentDidMount.